 - Within a minute, monitoring processes will detect the failure and signal one of the replicas to promote itself to the new master

-- Database clients will automatically reconnect when the original master connection terminates and cycle through available hosts in the connection string
+- Database clients, given they follow our recommended connection configurations, will automatically reconnect when the original master connection terminates and cycle through available hosts in the connection string